A note on discrete Borg-type theorems: Concluding Remarks

 \section{Concluding Remarks}

 We conclude this article by pointing out some of the important aspects of the considered problem and listing out some possible future problems.
-The results proved in section \ref{mainres} are the pseudo spectral analogue of the results in \cite{kiran} and \cite{KSN1}.
+The results proved in section \ref{mainres} are the analogue of the results in \cite{kiran} and \cite{KSN1}.
+In those articles only operators with connected spectrum were considered while here the operators under consideration are allowed to have spectral gaps.
 In section \ref{furthergen}, we could achieve much general and stronger results.
 The major ingredients in the proofs are pure linear algebra and therefore the techniques are much simpler.
 The connection between the main results and the Ten Martini problem discussed in section \ref{appl} pauses a major challenge; that is to obtain a much simpler proof of Ten Martini conjecture.
 Notice that this well-known operator theoretic question has been addressed by several mathematicians and most of the proofs involve deep number theoretic techniques as far as we know.
 The goal is to use the pure linear algebraic tools to prove this conjecture.
 Here is the list of some open problems associated with this task. \begin{itemize} \item Estimating the size of spectral gaps is a very important as well as challenging problem. \item If we can show that the number of spectral gaps increases as the periodicity increases, that will be a useful result.
-There is an affirmative example discussed in \cite{kiran} where the number of gaps is $p-1$. \item The continuous case has to be addressed with the tools developed here.
-The pseudospectral version of the classical Borg's theorem is an interesting problem for future research. \end{itemize}
+There is an affirmative example discussed in \cite{kiran} where the number of gaps is $p-1$ ($p$ is the period). \item The continuous case has to be addressed with the tools developed here.
+Also, the pseudospectral version of the classical Borg's theorem is an interesting problem for future research. \end{itemize}